Glossary

 Outsider Threat

 An outsider threat is an unauthorized group or individual who seeks and obtains access to sensitive information of the organization rather than the security team.
-The rate of external attackers is high to an organization that includes well-funded hackers, organized crime groups, etc. The primary objective of outsider threat is cyber espionage, where they spy the protected data and confidential information.
+The rate of external attackers is high for an organization that includes well-funded hackers, organized crime groups, etc. The primary objective of outsider threat is cyber espionage, where they spy the protected data and confidential information.

 P